mhjort/trombi/README.md

 return floating point number from 0.0 to 1.0.
 The concurrency at that point of time will be `concurrency` times the returned number.

+#### Dynamic scenarios

+Sometimes a pre-determined sequence of steps does not provide enough flexibility to express the test scenario.
+In such a case, you may provide the key `step-fn` instead with a function taking the current `context` and returning a tuple specifying a `step` and a modified `context`.
+Returning a `nil` step marks the end of the scenario.

 ### Examples

 See example project a here: [clj-gatling-example](https://github.com/mhjort/clj-gatling-example)